JamessmallQ/learngit/readme.txt

-git is a distributed version control system fit is a free software distributed under the GPL.
+git is a distributed version control system git is a free software distributed under the GPL.